Campaign hat: Canada

-In Canada the campaign hat was the official dress hat of the North-West Mounted Police (later Royal Canadian Mounted Police, who retain it as part of the full dress uniform) as well as Canadian cavalry units in the Boer War and First World War.
+In Canada, the campaign hat was the official dress hat of the North-West Mounted Police (later Royal Canadian Mounted Police, who retain it as part of the full dress uniform) as well as Canadian cavalry units in the Boer War and First World War.
 In the Boer War (South Africa 1899 to 1902) all Canadian military units with the exception of the Royal Canadian Regiment wore campaign hats.
 The campaign hat was also the hat of the Canadian Scouts and the South African Constabulary, both of these units having many Canadians enlisted.
 The hat was phased out of military use by the service dress cap following the First World War.
 Canadian campaign hats had deep indentations at the face of the hat.

-The campaign hat is currently worn by several law enforcement organizations, including the Alberta Sheriffs Branch as a part of their regular uniform.
+The campaign hat is currently worn by several law enforcement organizations, including the Alberta Sheriffs Branch, as a part of their regular uniform.
 It was also used by members of the Ontario Provincial Police, but it was phased out in 2009 due to problems wearing them in police cruisers.

 New Zealand

-The New Zealand Army, whose uniforms have historically followed the British pattern, retain the felt campaign hat as their most visible national distinction.
-This headdress is distinguished by a high crown and deep indentations on all four sides.
-It was adopted by the Wellington Regiment about 1912 (as proposed by William Malone) and became general issue for all New Zealand units during the latter stages of World War I. In addition to badge insignia, the different branches of service were differentiated by coloured puggarees or wide bands around the base of the crown (blue and red for artillery, khaki and green for mounted rifles, khaki and red for infantry, blue for engineers, yellow for Pay Corps, khaki and white for Army Service Corps, cherry-red for the Medical Corps and maroon for the Veterinary Corps.).
+The New Zealand Army have a distinctive felt campaign hat as their most visible national distinction.
+This headdress is known colloquially as the "lemon squeezer" and is distinguished by a high crown and deep indentations on all four sides.
+It was adopted by the Wellington Infantry Regiment about 1912 (as proposed by its commander Lieutenant Colonel William Malone) and became general issue for all New Zealand units during the latter stages of World War I. In addition to badge insignia, the different branches of service were differentiated by coloured puggarees or wide bands around the base of the crown (blue and red for artillery, khaki and green for mounted rifles, khaki and red for infantry, blue for engineers, yellow for Pay Corps, khaki and white for Army Service Corps, cherry-red for the Medical Corps and maroon for the Veterinary Corps).

 The hat was worn to a certain extent during World War II, although often replaced by more convenient forage caps or berets.
 After being in abeyance since 1960, the hat was reintroduced in 1977 for ceremonial dress, where it was usually worn with a version of the khaki "no 2" service dress of the British Army.
 Officer cadets and the New Zealand Army Band wear this headdress with a scarlet and blue full dress uniform.

-In 2012 it was announced that this form of campaign hat was to be replaced for general wear by the "Mounted Rifles Hat"; a headdress resembling that of the Australian Army but without the turned-up side rim.
+In 2012, it was announced that this form of campaign hat was to be replaced for general wear by the "Mounted Rifles Hat"; a headdress resembling that of the Australian Army slouch hat but without the turned-up side rim.
 The historic "Lemon Squeezer" has however been retained for use by honour guards and other limited categories on special formal occasions.